silicon-gorge/mr-tyrant/README.md

 * **launch data** - information required for an application to install itself onto a server.

-* **service properties** - configuration parameters for a server, for example urls to other used applications, logging levels, etc...
+* **application properties** - configuration parameters for an application, for example urls to other used applications, logging levels, etc...

 This information is held several git repositories in source.nokia.com in the _tyranitar_ project.
 For each application, there are two